 “A good gain in U.S. construction starts in 2015 will accelerate in 2016 and 2017, before settling down in 2018,” stated Carrick.
 “Some moderation in engineering strength, which has been a mainstay of site-work lately, will be compensated by a pick-up in non-residential building activity.
 In residential, pent-up demand for new housing continues to accumulate and will soon need addressing.”

-CMD, the Inaugural Strategic Partner of the AIA, is a leading North American provider of construction information.
-CMD’s diverse portfolio of innovative products and services includes national, regional and local project leads, marketing solutions and market intelligence to provide insight to construction industry professionals throughout the U.S. and Canada.
+CMD, the Innovation Partner of the AIA, is a leading North American provider of construction information.
+CMD’s diverse portfolio of innovative products and technologies includes national, regional and local project leads, marketing solutions and market intelligence to provide insight to construction industry professionals throughout the U.S. and Canada.
 Visit the CMD website at cmdgroup.com.